Erasmus published new Greek and Latin versions of the New Testament.

 1517 (31st October)

 Martin Luther sent a letter to Archbishop Albert of Mainz, Johann Tetzel’s superior, requesting that the sale of indulgences stop.
 He included a copy of his work ‘Disputation of Martin Luther on the Power and Efficacy of Indulgences’ also known as the ’95 Theses’.
-The story is traditionally told that Martin Luther nailed his 95 theses to the door of the castle church in Wittenberg but this is now disputed as being symbolic rather than an actual act.
-Nevertheless this marks the beginning of the Reformation.
-Those that followed Luther became known as Protestants.
+The story is traditionally told that Martin Luther nailed his 95 theses to the door of the castle church in Wittenberg but this is now disputed and thought to be symbolic rather than an actual act.
+Nevertheless, this event marks the beginning of the Reformation.
+Those that followed Luther became known as Protestants meaning those that protest against the Church.

 Martin Luther published ‘To the Christian Nobility of the German Nation’.
-In this pamphlet Luther outlined the Christian priesthood and also denied the ability of the Pope to interpret the Bible.
+In this pamphlet Luther outlined his view of the Christian priesthood and also denied the ability of the Pope to interpret the Bible.

 Martin Luther published ‘On the Babylonian Captivity of the Church’.
 In this pamphlet Luther discusses the seven sacraments of the Catholic Church and condemns the Catholic Church and the Pope.